Le Mans, Sarthe tourism & sightseeing

 For garden lovers as well as the Tessé park there is also, close by, a ten acre botanical garden designed by André Alphand.

 And of course there is the ’Le Mans race‘, more correctly known as the "24 Hours of Le Mans sports car race" or ‘The Le Mans 24 Hours‘, which takes place on public roads (closed for the day!) and has been held since 1923.
 This takes place in mid-June each year.
-There is a drivers parade on the eve of the race allowing you to meet the competitors and their cars.
+There is a driver's parade on the eve of the race allowing you to meet the competitors and their cars.

 For vintage car fans there is the ‘Le Mans Classic’ in July every second year.
 This is one of the leading vintage car events worldwide and includes 5000 vintage club cars.

-Le Mans tourist office and visitors pass
+Le Mans visitors pass and walking route

 For a reduced price (approx.12 euros for 24 hours or 19 euros for 48 hours) you can buy a city pass that allows entry to: Abbey l'Epau; Automobile Museum; Tessé Museum; Reine-Bérengère Museum; the Green Museum; the maison de l'Eau, the Donjon de Ballon, and includes a guided tour of the town and a boat trip - worthwhile if you plan on visiting a few of these Le Mans attractions.

-Photos of Le Mans
+Map of Le Mans and places nearby

 Tourist classifications for Le Mans